Renaming Batman Park

 - May 2018: Comments on Objections available for viewing

 - June/July 2018: Augmented Electoral Commission announces electoral divisions

 - June/July 2018: Further objection period announced (if required)

 - 13 July 2018: AEC announces redistribution, tables it in Parliament and report is publicly available.

 See the AEC website for details on the redistribution process and how to make a submission.

 Darebin Council does not have the authority to change the name of the Batman electorate; the AEC has sole responsibility for this decision.

-To receive regular updates on both of these projects, please join our email list by emailing a request to email@example.com.
+To receive regular updates on both of these projects, please join our mailing list by contacting us via email: email@example.com.

 If you have any comments, questions about the project or some information to share, please contact us.